core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The pairwise mode takes advantage of an existing Security Context to establish keying material shared exclusively with each other member.
 For encryption and decryption operations in pairwise mode, the AEAD Algorithm from the Common Context is used (see {{ssec-common-context-aead-alg}}).

-In order to use the pairwise mode in a group where the group mode is also used (i.e., Group Encryption Algorithm and Signature Algorithm in the Security Context are set), the signature scheme of the group mode MUST support a combined signature and encryption scheme.
+In order to use the pairwise mode in a group where the group mode is also used (i.e., Group Encryption Algorithm and Signature Algorithm in the Security Context are set), the public/private key pairs used for signature operations of the group mode MUST be possible to also use for key agreement operations.
 For example, this can rely on signing operations using ECDSA, and encryption operations using AES-CCM with keying material derived through ECDH.

 The pairwise mode does not support external verifiers of source authentication and message integrity like the group mode does, e.g., for external signature checkers (see {{sec-processing-signature-checker}}).